momentum-mod/docs/content/docs/shaders/physically-based-rendering.md

 {{< /hint >}}

 `$parallax` simply enables the parallax effect.
-`$parallaxdepth` specifies how �deep� the parallax effect will go.
+`$parallaxdepth` specifies how 'deep' the parallax effect will go.
 `$parallaxcenter` adjusts the centre-point of the parallax effect, nudging it closer or further away from the surface.

 {{< hint warning >}}